hmeqo/vscode-python-snippets/README.md

 # Python Snippets

+It is recommended to set the `editor.tabCompletion` to `true`.
+This allows you to quickly generate snippets for keywords by double-clicking the Tab key.

 | Abbr        | Description                       |
 | ----------- | --------------------------------- |
 | `ifmain`      | if \_\_name\_\_ == "\_\_main\_\_" |